tstackhouse/dotfiles/README.md

 # Dotfiles

-My OSX / Ubuntu dotfiles.
+My OSX / Ubuntu / WSL dotfiles.

 ## About this project